 However disgruntled we may be tempted to feel sometimes, at least our finger-ends and knuckles are intact.

-As always, I’d love to hear what you think!
+I hope this reframe is helpful for you – and I’d love to hear what you think!